hackclub/assemble-puzzle/README.md

 3. **Build long-lasting "hype".** It took about three hours for the first person to solve the puzzle.
 Then people kept working it for the next twenty-four hours.
 That's a lot longer than a five-minute video and made sure hackers kept talking about the event for hours.

 4. **Have fun!** Ultimately, hackathons are meant to be fun.
-And so are puzzles which makes the two a perfect match!
+And so are puzzles which makes the two a perfect match.

 ## How We Created The Puzzle